tedthecaver/tedthecaver.github.io/_posts/2024-11-29-sentiment_analysis.md

     comments_df,
     right_on = "post_title", # match on title in post
     left_on = "title",       # match on post_title in comments
-    how = "inner"            # keeps rows that match
+    how = "inner"            # keeping rows that match

 )
 merged_df.head()